 - The relation for the Reynold~ number between the transition and turbulent flow regimes :

-It is obvious from above Eqs. that the Reynolds number is sliding, with its dependency on the flow behavior index.
+It is evident from above Eqs. that the Reynolds number is sliding, with its dependency on the flow behavior index.

-The z-value method was developed by Ryan and Johnson based on experimental data from several sources and experimentally verified by others.
+Ryan and Johnson developed the z-value method based on experimental data from several sources and experimentally verified by others.
 The z-value is calculated from below Eq.:

 Flow Regimes Critical Velocity.

-The term critical velocity is used to define the sit–ngle velocity at which the flow regime changes from laminar to turbulent.
+Critical velocity defines the sit-angle velocity at which the flow regime changes from laminar to turbulent.
 This variable from above Eq. is the most important since all other members are considered constant in a typical operation.
-Since no single Reynolds number defines the transitional zone, it follows that a range of critical velocities may be necessary to determine the flow regime.
+Since no single Reynolds number defines the transitional zone, a range of critical velocities may be necessary to determine the flow regime.

-In practical applications, a critical velocity (Vc) and an actual velocity (Va) are calculated.
+A critical velocity (Vc) and an actual velocity (Va) are calculated in practical applications.

 - If Va < Vc, the flow is laminar.